 Answer: The Chief Election Commissioner is appointed by the President of India.
 But once appointed, he is not answerable to the President or the government.
 It is virtually impossible to even by the ruling party to remove the Chief Election Commissioner.

 37) What do you mean by 'Turn out'.

-Answer: Turnout indicates the percent of eligible voters who actually caste their vote.
+Answer: Turnout indicates the per cent of eligible voters who actually cast their vote.